 8. Cargo Rack

-You can put a bike rack (also called a cargo rack) on the back of your e-bike and carry a picnic basket, groceries, or supplies (this cargo rack with a 40lb payload may do the trick for light groceries).
+You can put a bike rack (also called a cargo rack) on the back of your e-bike and carry a picnic basket, groceries, or supplies.
 A rack makes it easy… and you don’t have to carry a pack on your back that swings all over the place, throwing you off balance as you ride.

-I’m pointing out this next rear rack because it claims to have a 310-pound payload capacity (and it was highly rated)!
-Talk about carrying cargo!
+I’m pointing out this next rear rack because it claims to have a high payload capacity (and it received high ratings)!

 9. Storage Bag (Pannier)

 If you have a rack, you’ll probably want a pannier bag for it.
-If you don’t use a cargo rack, you can still attach a bag to your e-bike.
+You can still attach a bag to your e-bike if you don’t use a cargo rack.

 The first cargo rack bag I discovered is pretty massive and should be able to carry everything you need, whether it’s overnight camping gear or an awesome picnic spread and a 6-pack.
 Then there’s a really cool saddle bag that allows you to hang it off to the side and STILL carry more cargo on your rack!